 2. Listen to the Whole Song

-Oftentimes a synthesizer sound will change throughout a song and may reveal itself better in a certain part of the song.
-A great example is 'Everything In It's Right Place' by Radiohead, which is built around a synth part that sounds strongly like an electric piano, maybe a Wurlitzer or a Rhodes.
-However towards the end of the song the filter opens up and we can hear clearly that it's really a rich sounding polysynth that has it's filter right down at the beginning of the song.
-Doing some research you can read that they were using the Sequential Circuits Prophet 5 heavily around the Kid A era.
-This could very well be that synth used in 'Everything In It's Right Place'.
+Often a synthesizer sound will change throughout a song and may reveal itself better in a specific part of the song.
+A great example is 'Everything In Its Right Place' by Radiohead, which is built around a synth part that sounds strongly like an electric piano, maybe a Wurlitzer or a Rhodes.
+However, towards the end of the song the filter opens up, and we can hear that it's a rich sounding polysynth that has its filter closed at the beginning of the song.
+Doing some research, you can read that they were using the Sequential Circuits Prophet 5 heavily around the Kid A era.
+This could very well be the synth used in 'Everything In Its Right Place'.

 3. Brightness vs Darkness

 Listen to the below examples and try to work out where the filters are set.
 Listen for a high pass filter, a low pass filter, and resonance in these filters.
-If you don't know what these sound like then experiment with the filters on your own synths.
+If you don't know what these sound like, experiment with the filters on your synths.
 Listening to the bass notes can be a giveaway for HPFs.
 Here are the examples:

 Do this whenever you're listening to a synth part with the aim of recreating it, as this is a really important part of a synth sound.